gd-labs/learning-ocaml/README.md

 > - design a repeatable experiment to test the hypothesis; and
 > - use the result of that experiment to refine or refute your hypothesis
 >
 > Often the crux of this process is finding the simplest, smallest input that triggers a fault.
 That's not usually the original input for which we discover a fault.
 So some initial experimentation might be needed to find a *minimal test case*.

+## Promises (10.6.3)

+> In the functional programming paradigm, one of the best known abstractions for concurrency is *promises*.
+Other names for this idea include *futures*, *deferreds* and *delayeds*.
+All those names refer to the idea of a computation that is not yet finished: it has promised to eventually produce a value in the future, but the completion of the computation has been deferred or delayed.
+There may be many such values being computed concurrently, and when the value is finally available, there may be computations ready to execute that depend on the value.